Fjottis/NetworkDNSDHCP/README.md

 notification.py and in the funstion notification replace ostype:‘Mac’ to your OS .
 Write Mac,Linux,Windows

+Optional - If you want the icon of the notification to be printed change th path

 ## Run the program

 Run the following command in the repository location : `python3 main.py`